binaryphile/binaryphile.github.io/_posts/2018-09-22-approach-bash-like-a-developer-part-26-returning-values.md

 variable.

-The only concern with this is namespace collisions, although this time it's between the local variables in the function and the return variable's name.
+The only concern with this is namespace collisions, although this time it's between the local variables in the called function and the return variable's name.
 Any local variable in the function could accidentally mask the return variable if they happen to have the same name, defeating the indirection.